robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-a-people-profession/summer-week-1-ect-evidence.md

 {details}
 Video transcript.

-1. How do you prepare for parents' evening?
+1. How do you prepare for parents’ evening?
   * **Year 6:** I make a pile for each student which includes a sample of their work to show parents.
 I have a template where I jot down some notes for each pupil in advance of the meetings – what’s going well, areas for